Right-Most Position of a Last Progeny Modified Branching Random Walk: Main Results

 \section{Main Results}

 We start by defining a constant related to the underlying driving point process $Z$, which we denote by $\theta_0$.
 Let

 The fact that $\nu(\theta)$ is strictly convex ensures that the above set is at most singleton.
-If it is a singleton, then as illustrated in Figure ~\ref{Fig:nu-theta_0}, $\theta_0$ is the unique point in $(0,\infty)$ such that a tangent from the origin to the graph of $\nu(\theta)$ touches the graph at $\theta=\theta_0$.
-And if it is empty, then by definition $\theta_0$ takes value $\infty$, and there does not exist any tangent from the origin to the graph of $\nu(\theta)$ on the right half-plane.
-Whether $\theta_0$ is finite or infinite can be characterized by the fact that $\theta_0<\infty$, if and only if,
+If it is a singleton, then as illustrated in Figure~\ref{Fig:nu-theta_0}, $\theta_0$ is the unique point in $(0,\infty)$ such that a tangent line from the origin to the graph of $\nu(\theta)$ touches the graph at $\theta=\theta_0$.
+And if it is empty, then by definition $\theta_0$ takes value $\infty$, and there does not exist any tangent line from the origin to the graph of $\nu(\theta)$ on the right half-plane.